 Fynn was about to give her the go ahead when the warlock violently twisted and the void tendrils holding him in place were shattered.

 “Fools!” he shouted.
 “You think me so weak?”

 In an instant, several other Horde figures emerged from the dark.
-One of them, Fÿnn recognized as the Nightborne woman from Stormwind, the one known as the Enchantress.
+“Get them!” the warlock shouted.

 Syanna didn’t hesitate, she pulled her magical energy around them and the portal back to Darkshore swept forward, pulling all three of them inside before it snapped shut.
 They landed back on the dunes, not far from the shore, where they saw the Night Elves piling up the fallen bodies of the Horde to be burned in the morning.